timoteahu/BIMCMT/README.md

 # BIMCT

-**BIMCT (Building International Math Competition Team)** is a collaborative math competition initiative aimed at fostering a passion for mathematics and problem-solving.
+**BIMCT (Basis Independent Math Circle Tournament)** is a collaborative math competition initiative aimed at fostering a passion for mathematics and problem-solving.
 This project represents the organization and execution of a successful math competition, highlighting teamwork, creativity, and a commitment to mathematical excellence.

 ## Overview